bobanetwork/boba_legacy/packages/boba/contracts/README.md

 ## 1. Automatic contract deployment and serving

-This spins up the entire stack, with all contracts deployed, and all the right things needed for the wallet to function, and for development work on the wallet.
+This spins up the entire stack, with all contracts deployed, all the right things needed for the wallet to function, and for development work on the wallet.

 ```bash